 - Christmas Traditions in Norway – Norwegians believe that on Christmas Eve, witches and evil spirits rise and look for brooms to ride in the skies.
 Hence, the people of Norway hide their brooms on the day before Christmas and men fire shotguns at the sky to frighten away the roaming witches.

-- Christmas Traditions in Netherlands – the people of Netherlands celebrate Christmas on the 6th of December.
+- Christmas Traditions in Netherlands – The people of Netherlands celebrate Christmas on the 6th of December.
 They also wait for Sinterklaas and his sidekick Black Pete to come by on a steamer and leave goodies and gifts for young children.

 - Christmas Traditions in Venezuela - In the capital city of Venezuela, Caracas, the roads are blocked for cars on Christmas Eve.
-Hence, people roller skate all the way to Mass.
+Hence, people roller skate all the way to the Mass.

 - Christmas Traditions in Japan - In Japan, people celebrate Christmas by eating at KFC.
-In fact, this has become such a popular custom that now it is next to impossible to reserve a table at KFC at Christmas!
+In fact, this has become such a popular custom that now it is next to impossible to reserve a table at KFC on Christmas!

 Choose from among these Christmas traditions to enliven your holiday season this year.